miniwark/Monuments/docs/coding_conventions.md

 TODO

-Try to convert the internal libraries to the "Revealing Module Pattern"
+- Try to convert the internal libraries to the "Revealing Module Pattern"
+- Use Zepto.js with getJSONP for lookups if we add this library to the app